Import MySQL

 Verify

-Click the MySQL button on top of the terminal to paste the command line required to access the MySQL database.
-You can now press enter/return to get the MySQL shell.
+MySQLbutton at the top of the terminal to paste the connection command. - Press Enter to access the MySQL shell.